ETrakhtenberg/CellTools/instruction for use.md

 reference <- readRDS(“/path-to-referencedata”)
 query <- readRDS(“/path-to-querydata”)
 ```
-The reference and query seurat objects need to be pre-processed with standard pre-processing workflow for scRNA-seq data in [Seurat].
+The reference and query seurat objects need to be pre-processed with standard pre-processing workflow for scRNA-seq data in [Seurat](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html).

 ## Denoise a reference Seurat Object